Bio3SS/Bio3SS.github.io/announce.md

 ---
 layout: post
-title: Midterm coverage
+title: Midterm information
-slug: 1 coverage
+slug: 1 midterm
 ---

-[Midterm 1](/midterm1) will cover material through the end of Monday's class (i.e., through the end of the just-posted [midterm notes](/materials/structure.cut.complete.pdf) for [Unit 4](/structure)).
+We have updated the [midterm 1 page](/midterm1) page.
+Please ask questions in the Teams Classroom channel, or Chat at Dushoff if you prefer privacy.